KlausVigo/blogdown/content/project/rWind.md

     +++

-    ## phyloregion
+        ## rWind

-    phyloregion is a collaboration with Barnabas Daru and Piyal Karunarathne.
+        rWind is a collaboration with Javier Fernández-López.
-    You can find the development version on [Github](https://github.com/darunabas/phyloregion/) and a stable version on [CRAN](https://cran.r-project.org/package=phyloregion).
+        You can find the development version on [Github](https://github.com/jabiologo/rWind) and a stable version on [CRAN](https://cran.r-project.org/package=rWind).